 I am Senior Lecturer in Statistics and Data Science in the School of Maths at University of Edinburgh.
 I’m currently on leave from my position as Associate Professor of the Practice in the Department of Statistical Science at Duke University as well as a Profesional Educator and Data Scientist at RStudio.
 I received my Ph.D. in Statistics from the University of California, Los Angeles, and a B.S. in Actuarial Science from New York University’s Stern School of Business.
 My work focuses on innovation in statistics pedagogy, with an emphasis on student-centered learning, computation, reproducible research, and open-source education.

 Interested in majoring in statistics?

-If you would like to meet to discuss the Statistical Science major, drop by during my DUS office hours (Fall 2015: Tuesdays and Thursdays 12:30 - 1:30pm or Wednesdays 2:30-3:30pm).
+If you would like to meet to discuss the Statistical Science major, send me an email to schedule an appointment.
+In Fall 2016 I will generally be available Mondays and Wednesdays 5-6pm.
 Also visit the department website as many of your questions can also be answered there.
 Of course, I’m always happy to chat!

 I primarily work on developing pedagogical approaches for teaching statistics with a focus on the introductory statistics classroom, such as active learning, flipped classroom, and team-based learning.
 I also work on research projects that aim to assess the effectiveness of these approaches with respect to learning, retention, and self-efficacy.

 Another area that I am heavily involved in is integrating computation into the undergraduate statistics curriculum, using reproducible research methodologies and analysis of real and complex datasets.
 I also work on ways for supplementing classroom approaches to teaching statistical thinking via events like DataFest, annual two-day competition in which teams of undergraduate students work to reveal insights into a rich and complex data set.